jerkos/apikrab/README.md

 You can run an action with a set of **parameters** such body, path parameters, and query parameters.

-A **flow** represents a set of actions to run with predefined parameters.
-You also can chain actions to create a flow.
+A **flow** represents an action or chained actions to run with predefined parameters.

+Finally, a **test suite** is a set of flows with expectations.
+You can run a test suite to check if your api is still working as expected.

+Some commands have an ui mode (history, project info).
+See the help for more information.

 ## Features
 - [x] Create a new project